 For us, the best type of gold to buy are physical gold bars.
 The precious metal has been loved for centuries as a safe haven in which to grow and store wealth, and physical ingots better reflect these qualities today.
 Maintaining gold as a physical raw material is, in many ways, fundamental to its attractiveness.
 Since the beginning of recorded history, gold has been a universal symbol of wealth.

+For those looking to get started with gold investing, our Gold Investing Guide is a great resource to help you understand the basics of investing in gold.
 Because of its beauty and scarcity, ancient civilizations coveted the precious metal as a manifestation of status and power.
 Ornaments, jewelry, and the first forms of money were made of gold.
 Currently, several countries are minting uncirculated gold coins.
 While they are all legal tender, they have a merger value that far exceeds their nominal value.

 Many numismatic (collectible) coins have even higher market values.
 Collectors are attracted to the potential for values to rise, depending on the rarity and demand of the coins they buy.
 Liberty coins minted before 1933 were the only coins produced in the seven United States.
 Mint that they were operational at the time.